Killing Bed Bugs Organically

 A common concern among consumers relates to the toxicity of pesticides and their impact on sensitive groups such as children, the elderly and pets.
-With the MightySteam® it is possible to control or eliminate bed bug infestations without using dangerous chemicals.
-Available alternative options include specialized heat treatments, superfreezing CO2 treatments, using all natural powders like diatamoceous earth and the use of superheated steam.
-Each application has certain strengths and weaknesses, with the main factors being cost, intrusiveness and efficacy.
+With the MightySteam®, it is possible to control or eliminate bed bug infestations without using dangerous chemicals.
+Available alternative options include specialized heat treatments, super-freezing CO2 treatments, using all natural powders like diatomaceous earth and the use of superheated steam.
+Each application has particular strengths and weaknesses, with the main factors being cost, intrusiveness, and efficacy.

-Before applying any treatments for bed bugs, it is important to eliminate any potential hiding places, because bed bugs love to burrow into hidden spaces.
-Removing any necessary boxes, clothes and general clutter will make locating and eliminating bed bugs an easier process.
+Before applying any treatments for bed bugs, it is essential to eliminate any potential hiding places, because bed bugs love to burrow into hidden spaces.
+Removing any necessary boxes, clothes and general clutter will make locating and eliminating bed bugs a more straightforward process.

 Diatomaceous earth is a super fine powder made of ground up microorganisms called diatoms.
 It works by piercing the bed bug’s exoskeleton and causing them to dry out and die after several days.
-As long as food grade diatomaceous earth is used, it poses no immediate danger to inhabitants, so it may be left in affected areas without fear of poisoning humans or pets.
+As long as food grade diatomaceous earth is used, it poses no immediate danger to inhabitants so that it may be left in affected areas without fear of poisoning humans or pets.
 Diatomaceous earth kills bed bugs, but only if they walk through it.
-Several unscientific studies have shown bed bugs will walk around diatomaceous earth if given the option, potentially reducing the efficacy of this solution.
-Diatomaceous earth also does not instantaneously kill bed bugs, it takes a number of days after their initial exposure for the bed bug to die.
-In addition, diatomaceous earth does not eliminate bed bug eggs, so it must be used in conjunction with another treatment option, such as heat, super-cold or steam to fully eliminate a property’s bed bug infestation.
+Several unscientific studies have shown bed bugs will walk around the diatomaceous earth if given the option, potentially reducing the efficacy of this solution.
+Diatomaceous earth also does not instantaneously kill bed bugs; it takes some days after their initial exposure for the bed bug to die.
+Also, diatomaceous earth does not eliminate bed bug eggs, so it must be used in conjunction with another treatment option, such as heat, super-cold or steam to eliminate a property’s bedbug infestation fully.

-Bed bugs have a thermal death point of 115°F and their eggs die at 122°F. Companies have recently started using an assortment of electric, propane and diesel fueled heaters to raise an infested property’s temperature to 135°F to kill bed bugs.
-This is done through a collection of ducts run throughout the premesis and constant monitoring of the property with temperature probes.
-A typical treatment requires vacating the property for at least 8 hours because of the high temperatures required to eliminate bed bugs.
-135°F is hot enough to damage or destroy some electronic devices, so a walkthrough must be done prior to treatment to ensure susceptible devices are removed from the property before treatment begins.
+Bed bugs have a thermal death point of 115°F, and their eggs die at 122°F. Companies have recently started using an assortment of electric, propane, and diesel-fueled heaters to raise an infested property’s temperature to 135°F to kill bed bugs.
+This is done through a collection of ducts run throughout the premises and constant monitoring of the property with temperature probes.
+A typical treatment requires vacating the property for at least 8 hours because of the high temperatures needed to eliminate bed bugs.
+135°F is hot enough to damage or destroy some electronic devices, so a walkthrough must be done before treatment to ensure susceptible devices are removed from the property before treatment begins.
 Also to be considered is the type of heaters being used.
-Most heaters require use of propane fuel or noisy external generators for their high power consumption.
+Most heaters require the use of propane fuel or noisy external generators for their high power consumption.
 Consult with your landlord or homeowners association to ensure that the heaters being used are within noise regulations.
 Safety is a moderate issue any time a combustible gas is used, so care should be taken.
 Residences have caught fire from improper operation of devices.
-Heat treating is possibly the most effective method of eliminating bed bugs, but cost and time are large factors.
-Of all methods, heat is the most expensive, with the initial capital costs for heaters typically in the $15,000 range, with top of the line systems approaching $100,000.
-Also to consider is the time it takes to apply a treatment, with setup, teardown and treatment times approaching 8 hours.
+Heat treating is possibly the most effective method of eliminating bed bugs, but cost and time are significant factors.
+Of all methods, heat is the most expensive, with the initial capital costs for heaters typically in the $15,000 range, with the top of the line systems approaching $100,000.
+Also to consider is the time it takes to apply the treatment, with setup, teardown and treatment times approaching 8 hours.
 These costs lead to a higher per treatment cost, typically around $1000 for most properties.

 Most treatments don’t offer great residual protection against bed bugs.
 The property owner or resident should be proactive and avoid reintroducing bed bugs from an external source.
 Safety is paramount, so no matter which organic method you choose, make sure to read all MSDS, wear the appropriate PPE and contact a trained professional when in doubt.